 Typical CPR/First Aid certifications are valid for 2 years.
 If yours has expired or is expiring soon, please follow these steps to update your certification.

-There are two steps to completing your ProFirstAid CPR & First Aid re-certification:
+There are two steps to completing your ProFirstAid CPR & First Aid re-certification depending on your market:

 1. You must first complete the online video portion of the training.